 we’re funny that way® Performance Festival – The world’s first queer comedy festival turned full on cabaret festival returns virtually and IRL in 2022.

 The we’re funny that way® Comedy Festival created by Maggie Cassella in 1996 was the first international queer comedy festival in the world.
-It is a charitable event that benefits The We’re Funny That Way Foundation (rebranding to Rainbow Charity Network as you read this).
+It is a charitable event that benefits The Rainbow Charity Network (formerly known as The We’re Funny That Way Foundation).
 Since it’s inception, the Festival has donated close to half a million dollars in donations to queer charities and causes .

 This year’s festival was planned as a virtual event due to the difficulty in booking a theatre coming out of the fog of Covid.
 Having worked on several online events during the pandemic, FCP developed a virtual show within a virtual show!
 The Centre: A Virtual Fundraiser is shooting in the summer of 2022 and that’s all we’re going to tell you about it because it really is like nothing you’ve ever seen in the virtual fundraising space before.
 Stay tuned!